Are you caring for a loved one?

 Programs offered through the ADRC include the Alzheimers Family Caregiver Support Program, the National Family Caregiver Support Program, Powerful Tools For Caregiver Class, information and assistance connecting to private pay or publicly funded Long-Term Care programs (Family Care/IRIS).
 Call the ADRC for more information on these resources 715-528-4890.

 Powerful Tools For Caregiver Class

 A 6-week class focused on self-care and reducing personal stress in a caregiving situation.
-Communication, behavioral support and learning for our emotions are important topics in the class.
+Communication, behavioral support and learning from our emotions are important topics in the class.
 You'll leave this class withat great workbook, tools to find needed services, and strategies for reducing stress.
 There is a $10 suggested donation, which includes all learning materials.
 Classes are offered a couple times a year.
 Call the ADRC at 715-528-4890 for more information.